 - Business ownership introduces legal, employee, and operational risks

-The higher your exposure, the more coverage you typically need.
+The greater your financial exposure, the more coverage you typically need.

 Common Insurance Coverage Types Explained

-Auto Insurance protects you if you are involved in an accident.
-Liability coverage is especially important because it protects you if you are responsible for injuries or damage.
-Learn more on our Auto Insurance page.
+Auto insurance coverage options protect you when accidents happen.
+Liability coverage is especially important because it protects your finances if you are responsible for injuries or damage.

-Renters Insurance protects personal belongings and provides liability coverage for renters.
+Renters insurance protects personal belongings and provides liability coverage for tenants.

-Umbrella Insurance provides additional liability protection beyond standard policies and is often used to protect savings and assets.
+Umbrella insurance adds additional liability protection beyond standard policies and is often used to protect accumulated savings and investments.

-Coverage limits are the maximum amount an insurance policy will pay for a covered loss.
-Deductibles are the amount you pay out of pocket before coverage applies.
+Coverage limits represent the maximum amount an insurer will pay for a covered loss.
+Deductibles represent the amount you pay out of pocket before insurance applies.

-Higher limits offer more protection.
-Higher deductibles usually lower premiums but increase your out-of-pocket responsibility during a claim.
+Higher limits provide more protection.
+Higher deductibles usually lower premiums but increase your financial responsibility during a claim.

-The right balance depends on your financial situation and comfort level with risk.
+The right balance depends on your financial stability and comfort level with risk.

-- Your liability limits are set at the minimum required
+- Liability limits are set at minimum levels

-- Your coverage has not been reviewed in several years
+- Your policy has not been reviewed in years

-These are common signs that coverage should be reviewed and updated.
+These are common indicators that your coverage should be reviewed and adjusted.

 How Life Changes Affect Insurance Coverage